anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <a name="4.2.1"></a>
 ### 4.2.1 Virtualisation
 In OpenStack, KVM is configured as the default hypervisor for compute nodes.
-- Configuration: [OpenStack](https://docs.openstack.org/nova/wallaby/admin/configuration/hypervisor-kvm.html) specifies the following KVM configuration steps/instructions to configure KVM:
+- Configuration: [OpenStack](https://docs.openstack.org/nova/wallaby/admin/configuration/hypervisor-kvm.html) specifies the steps/instructions to configure KVM:
   - Enable KVM based hardware virtualisation in BIOS.
 OpenStack provides instructions on how to enable hardware virtualisation for different hardware platforms (x86, Power)
     - QEMU is similar to KVM in that both are libvirt controlled, have the same feature set and utilise compatible virtual machine images
   -	Configure Compute backing storage